-Under IRC Section 402(g), if you have been employed by the employer for more than fifteen (15) years and your contributions to all plans (403(b)(7), etc.) have not averaged over \$5,000 per year (total contributions divided by number of years), you may be able to contribute up to an additional \$3,000 per year.
+Under IRC Section 402(g), if you have been employed by the employer for more than fifteen (15) years and your contributions have not averaged over \$5,000 per year (total contributions divided by number of years), you may be able to contribute up to an additional \$3,000 per year.
 The total aggregated dollar amount of this catch-up provision over your career is \$15,000.
 This total is calculated by adding together the catch-up amounts utilized for all years.